 So non-American’s have been known to skip Puerto Rico.
 But why else would anyone want to skip the island?

-Well…in the last year the island has been working hard to recover from hurricane Irma and Maria.
+Well…the island has been working hard to recover from hurricane Irma and Maria.
 The rumors are worse than reality, however.
-Some marina’s are not fully functional but they’re fine.
-And not once did we see any half sunken boats.
+Some marinas are not fully functional but they’re fine.
+And not once did we see any half-sunken boats.